kidwai/ethereumjs-sandbox/README.md

 * Give self pat on back.

+From here, you should write your smart contracts, and put them in the `sol` directory, then deploy them like above.
+This is admittedly not a polished or complicated setup.
+I am basically just trying to make things easier for myself - so any additional features will come with time.

 ## Still-Pretty-Quick-Start

 ### Starting a private node ###
 To keeps things simple for now, we will start by running a single node on a private network.
 This will allow us to inspect the basic data structures, objects, and procedures without the delay and complications of hopping onto an existing large-scale blockchain.
-To do this, we will use a custom genesis block.
+To do this, we will use a custom genesis block (the first block in the blockchain).
 This is done by specifying the following key block details as a JSON file.

 * nonce: 64-bit hash used with mixhash for proof-of-work
 * timestamp: Unix-time value